Texas Recording Laws: Consent Rules and Penalties

 Quick Answer

 Texas is a one-party consent state.
-You can legally record phone calls, in-person conversations, and other communications as long as you’re a party to the conversation or have consent from at least one participant.
-Illegal recording is a felony offense, and civil penalties can reach $10,000 per violation.
+You can legally record phone calls, in-person conversations, and other communications as long as you are a party to the conversation or have consent from at least one participant.
+Illegal recording is a second-degree felony, and civil penalties can reach $10,000 per violation under Tex.
+Civ.
+Prac. & Rem.
+Code Chapter 123.

 | Key Point | Answer |